Hammond Sessions – Videos

 More info about the session is available here: https://abbeyroadinstitute.nl/blog/hammond-sessions-recording-legendary-instrument/

-And the good news is: The recordings of this session are now available on Youtube:
+And the good news is: The recordings of this session are now available on our Youtube channel!

 In this special edit you will learn about the history, mechanics, the different sounds (from smooth jazz to rock), how to use the drawbars, the bass pedals and the additional features on the Hammond, the Leslie Speaker, miking and recording techniques, and some creative exploring at the end.

-We do this with one of the best Hammond Players in the Netherlands and Music Coach at Abbey Road Institute, Rob Mostert (Rob Mostert Hammond Group, The Preacher Men).
+We do this with one of the best Hammond Players in the Netherlands and Music Coach at Abbey Road Institute, Rob Mostert (Rob Mostert Hammond Group, The Preacher Men and the new Hammond Sessions platform).
 Rob recorded an album with the legendary jazz-audio-engineer Rudy van Gelder (Blue Note Records) and is capable of playing the many dimensions of this amazing organ.
 And for the technical part we have audio engineer and Abbey Road Institute audio lecturer, Anthony Maes, sharing some valuable recording techniques, tips and special insights.

 So all we can say is: If you are seriously considering to add some classic organ sound to your music, or if you want to know more about how to record this beast, you have to watch this 3 part series of our Hammond Sessions, recording a legendary instrument.

-In part 1, we talk about the history of the Hammond and the mechanics (how does it work).
+In the first part, we talk about the history of the Hammond and the mechanics (how does it work).
 Enjoy!